11 Reasons of Resurfacing Passive Aggressive Behaviours Under Emotional Strain

 5. Habitual neural pathways

 Even unwanted, repetitive behaviours become ingrained in the brain as habits.
-Passive aggression converts brain circuits to be prepared to fire when provoked if it was a continuous pattern, as stress reactivates the “path of least resistance.
+Passive aggression converts brain circuits to be prepared to fire when provoked if it is a continuous pattern, as stress reactivates the “path of least resistance.

 You can consciously create new, healthier routines to deal with the problem.
 Use reminders and signals to implement speaking directly.
 Over time, existing brain pathways decay, while new ones strengthen.